byteKumar/pepperuni/SETUP.md

 npm install
 ```

-Create a `.env` file in the `backend` directory with the following variables:
+Create a `.env` file in the `server` directory with the following variables:
 ```env
 PORT=5001
 MONGODB_URI=your_mongodb_connection_string